Civil rights icon James Meredith, 90, falls at Mississippi event but has no visible injuries

-JACKSON, Miss. — (AP) — Civil rights icon James Meredith fell outside the Mississippi Capitol on Sunday at an event marking his 90th birthday, but he suffered no visible injuries.
+JACKSON, Miss. — (AP) — Civil rights icon James Meredith fell outside the Mississippi Capitol on Sunday at an event marking his 90th birthday, but he suffered no visible injuries and was resting comfortably at home later.

-Meredith tumbled forward onto a portable lectern as he stood to speak to about 200 people.
-Those around him quickly scrambled to stand him up upright and then helped him back into the wheelchair he had been using.
+Meredith leaned onto an unsecured portable lectern as he stood to speak to about 200 people.
+The lectern toppled forward, and he fell on top of it.
+Those around him quickly scrambled to stand Meredith up upright, and they helped him back into the wheelchair he had been using.
+People also gave him ice packs and cold water as the temperature hovered at about 95 degrees Fahrenheit (35 degrees Celsius).

 Meredith remained at the event until it ended about 45 minutes later.
 An ambulance crew checked him afterward, and Meredith then left in a sport utility vehicle with friends and family.